confluence/python-textbok/python_notes/Errors_and_Exceptions.rst

 A *try-except* block can also have multiple ``except`` clauses.
 If an exception occurs, Python will check each ``except`` clause from the top down to see if the exception type matches.
 If none of the ``except`` clauses match, the exception will be considered *unhandled*, and your program will crash::

-..
-Todo:: I assume that Python searches the stack first to see if the exception is handled elsewhere.
-What has been mentioned about the stack already?
-This section *really* needs to go after functions.

     try:
         dividend = int(input("Please enter the dividend: "))
         divisor = int(input("Please enter the divisor: "))